War children: Denmark

 German forces occupied Denmark between 1940 and 1945.
 German soldiers were encouraged to fraternize with Danish women, who were also considered pure Aryan.
 The government has estimated between 6,000 and 8,000 children were born to Danish mothers with German partners during or just after the occupation.
 The women were nicknamed "German Girls", used in a pejorative sense.
 The Danish government has documented 5,579 such children.

 In 1999 the Danish government allowed this group access to parenthood archives.
 They exempted these descendants from the country's normal secrecy period of 80 years for such records.

 France

 German soldiers were forbidden from having relationships with French women by the Nazi regime at the beginning of the Occupation.
 Due to difficulties of enforcement, the military later tolerated fraternization.
 This was an intermediate situation between the encouragement of similar relationships in Denmark and Norway, and strict prohibition in Eastern Europe.
-The different regulations were based on Nazi racial ideology as to which populations they considered racially pure enough as to be desirable for children born to their men.
+The different regulations were based on Nazi racial ideology as to which populations they considered racially pure enough as to be desirable for children born to their men, according to journalist Hugh Schofield.

 The number of war children born to French women in France by German soldier fathers in the years 1941–49, is estimated to be 75,000 to 200,000.